 Extremely shy.
 Difficult to approach on scuba or snorkel unless fixated on bait.

-I have photographed porbeagles in the Bay of Fundy in Canada while accompanying researchers from the University of New Brunswick.
-However, I have not heard of any porbeagles being encountered by sport divers anywhere on the west side of the North Atlantic.
+I have also photographed porbeagles in the Bay of Fundy in Canada while accompanying researchers from the University of New Brunswick.
+They also show up off the coast of Newfoundland but at present there are no dive operators offering trips in North America.

 The Shark Forum